 The 3 levels of albuminuria include albumin-creatinine ratio (ACR):

 Significant racial and ethnic differences exist in the incidence and prevalence rates of ESRD.
-The highest incidence is found in African Americans; followed by American Indians and Alaska Natives; followed by Asian Americans, native Hawaiians, and other Pacific Islanders; followed by Caucasians.
+The highest incidence is found in African Americans; followed by American Indians and Alaska Natives; followed by Asian Americans, Native Hawaiians, and other Pacific Islanders; followed by Caucasians.
 Hispanics have higher incidence rates of ESRD than non-Hispanics.

-Early stage CKD and ESRD are associated with increased morbidity and health care utilization rates.
+Early-stage CKD and ESRD are associated with increased morbidity and health care utilization rates.
 A review of the USRDS 2009 annual data report suggests that the number of hospitalizations in ESRD patients is 1.9% per patient-year.
 In a study by Khan SS et al., the prevalence of cardiovascular disease, cerebrovascular disease, and peripheral vascular disease in earlier stages of CKD were comparable to those in US dialysis population.
-It was also found that patients with CKD had 3-fold higher rates of hospitalization and hospital days spent per patient-year compared to general US population.
+It was also found that patients with CKD had 3-fold higher rates of hospitalization and hospital days spent per patient-year compared to the general US population.
 CKD patients are at a higher risk of hospitalization and cardiovascular diseases and the risk increases with a decline in GFR.